How to Stop Binge Eating Without Professional Help and Still Succeed

 If you haven’t taken the time to do an inventory of your beliefs, now is the time.
 Sit down and write what you think about food, about eating, and about you.
 Think about what you deserve, what you can do.
 Just write without thinking.
-The first thing that comes to mind is right, because it’s your unfiltered self speaking.
+The first thing that comes to mind is right, because it’s your unfiltered self-talk.
 Keep performing that inventory every day, for 30 days.

 Practice noticing the beliefs behind your thoughts.
 You will then understand why you’re eating compulsively: You’re trying to protect yourself from dangers and fears you perpetuate.

-You can change, but at first the best way to avoid sabotaging yourself is to observe and accept what you think, feel and do.
+You can change, but at first, the best way to avoid sabotaging yourself is to observe and accept what you think, feel and do.
 Once you have, you want to claim your birthright — believing you’re absolutely fabulous and deserve the best in life — and then start treating yourself with love and respect.

 So the obvious second step is to consciously pick a new set of beliefs that will serve your purpose (i.e., eating normally).
 I’ve covered this in depth in “How to Stop Emotional Eating: The 3 Most Important Skills You Must Know to End It Once and for All.”

 Consciously choosing your new set of beliefs is an extremely empowering experience.
 The most exciting part, though, is when you start making it your new reality.
-I’ll give you an amazingly short and powerful technique to do just that, if you subscribe to my newsletter now.

 Step 4: Eliminate Self-Hate, Fear, Shame and Perfectionism